 This product is a cult-favorite for good reason, and the recently updated formulation has launched it to icon status.
 It still has the lightweight feel and sheer tinted coverage that made it famous, but it now contains vitamins C and E and is available in 20 shades.
 And thanks to the butylene glycol helping to spread the hard-to-dissolve pigments, the formula has an even, consistent application.

 Anyone with dry skin knows that washing your face is a sensitive topic.
-Most cleansers strip the skin and leave it feeling tight and flaky, but this gel cleanser soothes as it removes all traces of makeup, dirt, and debris.
+Many cleansers strip the skin and leave it feeling tight and flaky, but this gel cleanser promises to soothe as it removes all traces of makeup, dirt, and debris.
 The viscosity reducer butylene glycol makes this cleanser easy to apply, which is great because like us, you won't want to stop using it.